jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 Assignment and retrieval of the related item can be decorated with extra procedures.

-Decorating assignment and retrieval of a related item with extra procedures will be covered by the article *Extending the System Interface*.
+Decorating assignment and retrieval of a related item with extra procedures might be covered by the article *Extending the System Interface*.

 Each item in the list has different data in its system object, but extensions to the procedures around assignment or retrieval of an item in the list are the same for each item.
 That’s why the extension procedures of related list items are defined inside the related list.
 A related list’s system interface has objects, that define the extension procedures of related list items’ system commands: